tonymorris/blog/posts/2016-02-18-circumvent-the-filter.markdown

 ![8.8.8.8 in Turkey](http://i.imgur.com/N9BoYDy.jpg)

 You might not wish to use Google's DNS service.
 There are other services outside of Australia; for example, OpenDNS.
-The addresses for this are: `208.67.222.222` and `208.67.220.220`.
+The addresses for OpenDNS are:
+`208.67.222.222` and `208.67.220.220`.
 You might consider looking into this some more and finding a DNS service (outside of Australia) that you are comfortable with.

 Wait is it that easy?
 Yes, it is.
 So why aren't more people making this simple change to their home internet settings?
 Yes, exactly.
 Now hurry up.
 Freedom is